junxit/us-congress-code/title-16/chapter-1/sec-410hh-2.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

+Sections 1, 2, 3, and 4 of this title, referred to in text, were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.
 This Act, referred to in text, is Pub.
 L. 96–487, Dec.
 2, 1980, 94 Stat.
 2371, as amended, known as the Alaska National Interest Lands Conservation Act.
 For complete classification of this Act to the Code, see Short Title note set out under section 3101 of this title and Tables.

 ### Environmental Impact Statement on Effects of 1996 Increases in Vessel Entries for Glacier Bay National Park and Preserve